oktadev/okta-blog/_source/_posts/2022-08-30-introducing-the-new-okta-mobile-sdks.md

 As Okta continues to innovate, introducing new features and capabilities, our mobile SDKs need to update to take advantage of them.
 By refactoring these SDKs, we aim to make it as easy as possible for you to adopt new features, which has been our primary motivation.
 Let's take a look at a few of the more exciting features we now support.

 Many platform features center around support for new authentication flows.
-Classic web-based sign-in, through OIDC, is implemented using the OAuth2 Authorization Code Flow.
+Classic web-based sign-in, through OIDC, is implemented using the OAuth 2.0 Authorization Code Flow.
 Instead of locking this functionality away, we've exposed it, along with our new flows.
 We tried our best to follow similar patterns for all [authentication flows](https://okta.github.io/okta-mobile-swift/development/oktaoauth2/documentation/oktaoauth2/introductiontoauthenticationflows), to reduce a lot of the guesswork necessary to get a feature to work.

 ## Benefits of the new Okta Mobile SDK